segmentio/segment-docs/src/engage/audiences/index.md

 ### Events

 You can build an Audience from any events that are connected to Engage, including [Track](/docs/connections/spec/track), [Page](/docs/connections/spec/page), and [Screen](/docs/connections/spec/screen) calls.
-You can use the `property` button to refine the audience on specific event properties, as well.
+In the Audience builder, Page calls will appear as `Page Viewed` and Screen calls will be `Screen Viewed`.
+You can use the `property` button to refine the audience on specific event properties as well.

 > info ""
 > The Audience builder doesn't return every property value in the Constant value or Traits drop-downs.
 Segment displays a portion of values from the incoming data stream.
 However, if you don't see the value you're looking for, you can manually enter it.